morse-simulator/morse/doc/morse/user/builder.rst

 ..
 MORSE Builder empty

-Since there is no robot yet, you won't be able launch the simulation.
+Since there is no robot yet, you will not be able launch the simulation.

 The environment comes from the file ``data/environments/indoors-1/indoor-1.blend``, you could also tell MORSE to load an environment from any location on your system